90

 Noteworthy of comment in the above passage is the author’s implicit conviction that unbelievers need the Gospel if they are to be saved.
 In other words, the Catholic Faith and the Catholic Church, which gives it, are necessary for salvation.
 This is certainly contrary to the beliefs of most so-called Catholics of today, who think salvation can be found in any religion.
 And this brings us right back to our starting point: The undermining of the Faith, by liberalism and modernism, has caused this decline in vocations, just as it has caused the destruction of the Liturgy, the recent scandals in the clergy, and a long litany of other ills.
 To recover what we have lost, we must return to Tradition, that is, to undistorted dogma and proper morals as taught by Jesus Christ, the Son of God.
 The flowering of religious life will be a welcome result of such a divinely given return.
 Then again, the return of a majority of Catholics to Tradition (the hierarchy included!) could be the result of just enough young people having committed themselves to the service of God.
 Who knows but God?
 For the time being, those who are committed to the Church, who do value her traditions, and who wish to extend the Reign of Christ the King, should do what they can to foster vocations now.
 Besides prayer, always indispensable in the supernatural realm, putting Come and Follow Me into the hand of a young person twelve or over - and getting a commitment that he will read it - is one good way to help.

-Buy this book in our bookstore.
+Buy this book in at Amazon.com.

 1. Pages 16-18.